Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: Introduction

 Let $F_n$ denote the free group on $n$ generators, and $\H$ the real hyperbolic space of dimension $d$.
 We aim to study the dynamics of the action of the outer automorphism group $\Out(F_n)$ on the character variety $\chi(F_n,\Isom(\H))$.
 The character variety is formed as the largest Hausdorff quotient of the set $\Hom(F_n,\Isom(\H))/\Isom(\H)$ of representations from $F_n$ into the isometry group $\Isom(\H)$ of $\H$, modulo conjugation at the target.
 The action of $\Aut(F_n)$ on $\Hom(F_n,\Isom(\H))$ by precomposition yields an action of $\Out(F_n):=\Aut(F_n)/\Inn(F_n)$ on $\chi(F_n,\Isom(\H))$.

-The question of finding the largest (if it exists) \emph{domain of discontinuity} for this action, \emph{i.e.} an open invariant subset of $\chi(F_n,\Isom(\H))$ on which the action is properly discontinuous has proven to be of interest.
+The question of finding the largest (if it exists) \emph{domain of discontinuity} for this action, \ie an open invariant subset of $\chi(F_n,\Isom(\H))$ on which the action is properly discontinuous, has proven to be of interest.
 For a long time, the set of convex cocompact representations was the largest known domain of discontinuity, following works of Fricke and Klein \cite{FrickeKlein1897} for $d=2$ and Bers and Sullivan \cite{Bers1970,Sullivan1981} for $d=3$.

 More recently, Tan, Wong and Zhang \cite{TanWongZhang2008GeneralizedMarkoffMaps} and Minsky \cite{Minsky2013} defined domains of discontinuity that are strictly larger than the convex cocompact locus, in various contexts.
-They involve the notion of a \emph{primitive element} of $F_n$, \emph{i.e.} a member of a generating set of $F_n$ of cardinal $n$.
+They involve the notion of a \emph{primitive element} of $F_n$, \ie a member of a \emph{basis} of $F_n$, that is, a generating set of cardinal $n$.